ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 ![](/media/CA/ca5.png)

 1. Enter the your dashDB User ID
-1. Enter your Password and confirm Password
+1. Enter your password and confirm your password
-1. Test your new Connection.
+1. Test your new connection.
 If it tests successfully, then
 1. Save

+If the test fails, check the userID, password, etc. and re-test.

-Now we need to load the schema we will use in this exercise. **Select the Schema** tab for the IA\_Bank Customers data server connection.
+Now we need to select the database schema (table owner) that we will use in this exercise.

+1. Select the Schema tab for the IA\_Bank Customers data server connection
-Select the Schema associated to your userid and select ‘**Load Metadata’** until it’s successfully loaded with a Message and a green button next to the schema
+1. Select the schema associated to your userid and select
+1. Select Load metadata.

 ![](cmedia/image25.jpg)

+ When the schema is successfully loaded, the status button next to the schema will turn green

 ![](cmedia/image26.jpg)